DavidODonovan/ehg-interview-nodejs-canvas-2021/README.md

 ## Colour Thing

-This is the coding challenge I completed to get an interview with my Education Horizons Group.
+This is the coding challenge I completed to get an interview with _Education Horizons Group_.

 This app displays a very long image that contains 32,768 discrete colours.